Simakeng/Brainfuck-runtime/README.md

 # Brainfuck-Runtime

-An implementation of Brainfuck runtime written by C++.
+An implementation of Brainfuck runtime written with C++.

 ![example](/img/example.png)